Jackwaang/githubGPTUsage/README.md

 # githubGPTUsage
 A Project utilizing the openAI API to examine how programmers are using chatGPT/the openAI API in their work.

+IMPORTANT: Selected_Conversations is too large to upload to github.
+If you would like this file, contact me.

 Task: Currently, it is to create a program that has high accuracy in classifying a post on how it utilizes chatGPT based on its text.
 1. First, an extensive collection of GitHub posts are collected.
 2. A program is written to filter through those github posts containing specific keywords.